TalkBank/batchalign2/README.md

 # TalkBank | Batchalign2

-Hello!
-This is the working codebase for the next-generation Batchalign project.
-If you are a user seeking to use Batchalign, please refer to our [original repository](https://github.com/talkbank/batchalign).

 Welcome! **Batchalign2** is a Python suite of language sample analysis (LSA) software from the TalkBank project.
 It is used to interact with conversation audio files and their transcripts, and provides a whole host of analyses within this space.

 The TalkBank Project, of which Batchalign is a part, is supported by NIH grant HD082736.